jonaskahn/monolithic-sample-app/backend/README.md

 ![Sample in JWT](docs/role-token-sample.png)

-- In java code, developer can simple using @PreAuthorize or @PostAuthorize to handle access
+- In java code, the developer can simple use @PreAuthorize or @PostAuthorize to handle access

       @GetRequest
       @PreAuthorize("hasAuthority('READ_CONTRACT')")